Proper Golf Stance When Using a Driver

 It is important to be aligned “square” to the target.

-This means the feet and shoulders are parallel to the target line.
+This means the left foot and right foot, as well as the left shoulder and right shoulder, are all parallel to the target line.
 To check your alignment, place a golf club on the ground along your toes.
 Leave the club on the ground and walk behind the ball to check that you are aimed correctly.

 Draw